-Bats are under unprecedented threat from widespread habitat destruction, invasive species, hunting, accelerating climate change, and other stresses.
+Bats are under unprecedented threat from widespread habitat destruction, invasive species, accelerating climate change, and other stresses.
 Without concerted international action, bat populations could continue to fall, driving species to extinction.

 Working together, we have the power to end bat extinctions worldwide.
 With the help of partner organizations, we are working to conserve bat species at a global scale and ensure the survival of the most imperiled species.